burgil/burgil.github.io/README.md

 but if you want to feel safer, take those libraries called jquery and whatever and find their source or remove them completely,

-to be honest I usually never use jquery and manually code all animations and whatever using vanilla JS for better performance and just because I like it and hate using the $ sign to code.
+to be honest I usually never use jquery and manually code all animations and all the css using vanilla CSS and JS for better performance and just because I like it and hate using the $ sign to code.

-The important codes are located in stlye.css, script.js and index.html, everything else is just dependencies you can replace.
+The important codes are located in style.css, script.js and index.html, everything else is just dependencies you can replace.

 I mostly rewrote some of the html, some of the css, removed scss need, and modified 99% of the script.js,